GVLevesque/gvlevesque.github.io/_projects/1_project.md

 related_publications: false
 ---

+Here are a few of the papers I am currently working on.
+Feel free to <a href="mailto:gabriel_levesque@brown.edu">reach out</a> to get a draft!

 ### 1) Corporate political power, regulatory change and network interdependence: A long-term view from the lead controversy in the United States, 1924-2003

 <b>Status</b> : Revise and resubmit